achimweigel/component-spec/doc/proposal/02-component-descriptor.md

 Every entry in the *sources*, *resources* and *componentReferences* fields, and the component itself may declare optional labels.
 This allows to express application specific extensions.

-Labels is a map, of key value pairs whereby:
+`labels` is a map, of key value pairs whereby:

 - The keys must adhere to the same restrictions defined for name values (see [above](#identifier-for-sources-resources-and-component-references))
 - The values MUST be UTF-8-encoded strings.